bnielsen1965/button-events/README.md

 # Button Events

-Button event module used to debounce a digital input signal and produce button action events.
+Button event module used to generate simple button events, i.e. *'clicked'*, *'double_clicked'* from complex user interactions with a button input.

-The module provides a method that accepts a binary input state that is called each time an input changes.
+The module is used to create class instances each with a method that accepts a binary input state that is called each time an input changes.
 The module then uses timing and the last received input state to generate events to denote the user's intention.

-Debounce logic is used to clean up noisy button signals and the module generates a variety of high level button event types, i.e. 'clicked', 'double_clicked', 'pressed', 'released', 'clicked_pressed'.
+Debounce logic is used to clean up noisy button signals and the module generates a variety of high level button event types, i.e. *'clicked'*, *'double_clicked'*, *'pressed'*, *'released'*, *'clicked_pressed'*.

 # Usage